jasvirsamra/PHPcapstone/README.md

 User-Friendly Dashboard:
 A customizable dashboard that allows users to monitor KPIs like load status, profitability, fuel usage, and upcoming maintenance.

-Notifications and Alerts:
-Set up automatic notifications for important updates such as load delivery, fuel consumption issues, maintenance requirements, and driver hours of service.

 Conclusion

 Flextruck will empower trucking companies to better manage their resources and boost profitability through integrated, user-friendly features.
 By providing real-time tracking, load management, and efficient accounting processes, this app will significantly reduce operational complexity and enhance productivity for logistics businesses.